DocAid/DocAid-API/Readme.md

-# Api documentation coming soon.
+# DocAid API documentation

-### Temporary working guidelines have been provided in the app.py file itself.
+### Working guidelines have been provided in the app.py file itself, as comments.